-Citation, DOI and article data
+Citation, DOI, disclosures and article data

 The lesser sac or omental bursa is a potential peritoneal space within the abdomen, part of the peritoneal cavity.

-The lesser sac may be conceptualized as the space posterior to the lesser omentum, between the posterior wall of the stomach and surface of peritoneum that covers the anterior surface of the left kidney 1.
+The lesser sac may be conceptualized as the space posterior to the lesser omentum, between the posterior wall of the stomach and the surface of the peritoneum that covers the anterior surface of the left kidney 1.

-- visceral peritoneum along posterior stomach
+visceral peritoneum along the posterior surface of the stomach

-- epiploic foramen (of Winslow) communicating with greater sac
+epiploic foramen (of Winslow) communicating with greater sac

-- Splenic recess - between splenic ligaments and stomach
+splenic recess - between splenic ligaments and stomach

 The lesser omentum is composed of two peritoneal ligaments that extend from the lesser curvature of the stomach and duodenal bulb to the liver, the gastrohepatic, and hepatoduodenal ligaments, respectively.
 During embryologic development, the rotation of the stomach relative to the liver causes redundancy in the mesentery about the stomach.

-As the greater curvature of the stomach rotates anterolaterally, a recess is formed between the redundant dorsal peritoneal ligament connecting greater curvature of the stomach to the dorsal abdominal wall.
+As the greater curvature of the stomach rotates anterolaterally, a recess is formed between the redundant dorsal peritoneal ligament connecting the greater curvature of the stomach to the dorsal abdominal wall.
 Simultaneously, the lesser curvature of the stomach rotates posteromedially, and the ventral peritoneal ligament between stomach and liver becomes the lesser omentum, an incomplete boundary separating the main peritoneal cavity (greater sac) from the posterior recess (lesser sac).